microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-custom-types.md

 ## Known limitations

-- You must specify the **stored_fields** property to get retrievable fields in the search schema.
+- You must specify the **fields** property to get retrievable fields in the search schema.

 ## Next steps